apache/pekko/akka-docs/src/main/paradox/typed/cluster.md

 The Configuration Compatibility Check feature ensures that all nodes in a cluster have a compatible configuration.
 Whenever a new node is joining an existing cluster, a subset of its configuration settings (only those that are required to be checked) is sent to the nodes in the cluster for verification.
 Once the configuration is checked on the cluster side, the cluster sends back its own set of required configuration settings.
 The joining node will then verify if it's compliant with the cluster configuration.
 The joining node will only proceed if all checks pass, on both sides.

-New custom checkers can be added by extending @apidoc[akka.cluster.JoinConfigCompatChecker](JoinConfigCompatChecker) and including them in the configuration.
+New custom checkers can be added by extending @apidoc[cluster.JoinConfigCompatChecker](JoinConfigCompatChecker) and including them in the configuration.
 Each checker must be associated with a unique key:

 ```
 akka.cluster.configuration-compatibility-check.checkers {